Reference Counted Class Objects

 class.

-In short, this DIP makes it possible to write @safe
+In short, this DIP makes it possible to write @safe objects with

 deterministic memory deallocation, but does not enforce it.